Swastika3647/Netflix-Data-Analysis-/README.md

-# Netflix-Data-Analysis-
+🎬 Netflix Data Analysis

-This project explores the Netflix dataset to uncover trends in movies and TV shows
+A data analysis project exploring Netflix's catalog of movies and TV shows, uncovering trends, patterns, and insights using Python, Pandas, Matplotlib, and Seaborn.